ubilabs/threejs-overlay-view/README.md

 </div>

-We recommend that you first make yourself familiar with [the official documentation][docs] for the WebglOverlayView.
+We recommend that you first make yourself familiar with [the official documentation][docs] for the WebGLOverlayView.
 The rest of the documentation will assume that you know how to load the Google Maps API and how to configure and create the map.